lacker/lacker.github.io/_posts/2024-02-29-how-to-build-math-ai.markdown

 These trees need an underlying representation of mathematical statements.
-The best one is [Lean](https://leanprover-community.github.io/), a "proof assistant / ?programming language".
+The best one is [Lean](https://leanprover-community.github.io/), a "proof assistant / programming language".

 There are two core problems that make me think that the right strategy is not just scaling up HTPS.
 One is that Lean tactics are slow and in